user-is-offline/project/README.md

 ### repeat and handoff

-* repeat until you we no longer, and always leave the project open for others to admin, and add users to
+* repeat until you are no longer able, with the goal to always leave the project open for others to take over and add users to

 ### thanks